TwixmixyJanet/employee-tracker/README.md

 * [License](#license)

 ## Description:
-This application acts as a wizard to create an SVG logo.<br />
+This employee tracker application acts as a content management system that is run through NodeJS CLI.<br />
 <br />

 #### How to use this app: